By Ryan Bomberger, Chief Creative Officer of The Radiance Foundation

 Christmas is the embodiment of “unplanned parenthood”.
 It is a powerful life-affirming example of a courageous teenage mother…a father who chose adoption over abandonment…and a child who changed the world.
 Together, Joseph and Mary embraced what they could never have humanly planned.
 (We’re all part of God’s plan, whether others think we’re “intended” or “unintended”.)

-This Christmas look beyond the flashing colors, the overly-marketed ploys to buy plastic with plastic, and the well-choreographed holiday church services into the simplicity of why His birth is so meaningful and life-changing.
+This Christmas, see beyond the pandemic politics, the over-commercialization and over-spending, and the repeated drones of holiday ambiguity.
+Know the profound simplicity of why Jesus’ birth is so hope-filled and life-changing.

 And rejoice!
 For unto us a Savior is born!
 And the outcome of that (humanly) unplanned pregnancy was not misery, but the ultimate Love story.